 Early Detection Improves Survival Rate

 When cancer or other conditions that biopsies are useful in detecting are allowed to progress, it is possible for cancerous cells to move to other areas of the body or for organs to suffer irreparable damage due to the worsening of a medical condition, such as cirrhosis of the liver.
 Survival rates for cancer diminish greatly as it moves into later stages, for example.
-The five year survival rate of women suffering from Stage I and II breast cancer are 100% and 93%, respectively.
+The five-year survival rate of women suffering from Stage I and II breast cancer is 100% and 93%, respectively.
 It then drops to 72% and 22% as it progresses to the next stages.
 Other forms of cancer show very similar drops in survival rates as the illness progresses and are most treatable when detected in the first two stages.

-Detecting cancer during its early stages is also important when considering the movement of the cancer to other areas of the body.
+Detecting cancer during its early stages is also important when considering the movement of cancer to other areas of the body.
 As the cancer is allowed to progress without treatment, it may begin to spread to other areas and affect organs that are more difficult to treat.
 Detecting cirrhosis early in patients with chronic hepatitis can make a marked impact on their prognosis as well because severe cirrhosis becomes irreversible.

 If you or a loved one has suffered from a medical condition that worsened because your doctor did not order a biopsy at the onset of your symptoms, you may be entitled to recover compensation.
 Rosenfeld Injury Lawyers LLC is the leading medical malpractice firm in Illinois and we have represented thousands of clients who suffered complications and injuries due to medical errors and the failure of doctors to meet their duty of care.

 Contact us today to arrange a free consultation with one of our highly qualified Chicago biopsy attorneys, who can review your case and discuss your legal options at the time and location more convenient for you.
-If for any reason we are unable to assist you in recovering compensation for your medical bills, pain and suffering and out of pocket expenses, you will not owe us a thing.
+If for any reason we are unable to assist you in recovering compensation for your medical bills, pain, suffering and out of pocket expenses, you will not owe us a thing.